thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 ```

 We walk the parents of our AST node, looking for a function that defines it.
-We're walking the name resolved AST, so we can be confidant our variable is defined uniquely somewhere.
+We're walking the name resolved AST, so we can be confident our variable is defined uniquely somewhere.
-If we don't find one, technically an imposssible case, we bail.
+If we don't find one, technically an impossible case, we bail.
-We need to turn our defining AST node bakc into a CST node:
+We need to turn our defining AST node back into a CST node:

 ```rs
 let ast_to_cst = this.desugar_of(uri.clone()).ast_to_cst;